prameya/webdora-django-python/README.md

 pip 10.0.1 from /usr/local/lib/python3.6/site-packages/pip (python 3.6)
 ```

-We will use `pip2` to install Django for `python v2.7`:
+Let's use `pip2` to install Django for `python v2.7`:

 ```sh
 pip2 install django
 ```

 THIS SECTION IS NOT COMPLETE.

 ## How I did it

 Below I will outline how I created this project.
 I will cite sources and document my process for anyone that might be interested.

 THIS SECTION IS NOT COMPLETE.

 ## Deployment notes